top of page

 🧰 Google Analytics & Mouseflow

-✅ Great training for a Junior UX Designer to understand what we want to measure before the tool goes live.
+✅ Great stage to understand what we want to measure before the tool goes live.

-✅ This is a part of the UX process that I want the team to focus on for 2024.
+✅ Part of the UX process that I want the team to focus on for 2024.

-✅ Loop the analytics team one the final UI is in progress to give them time to plan scripts before the development and create the dashboard.
+✅ Loop the analytics team before the final UI to give them time to plan scripts and create the dashboard.

-✅ With pressure to release improvements quickly, metrics will help us understand user behaviour before investing in larger research.
+✅ Metrics will help us understand user behaviour before investing in larger research.

 Launch announcement on LinkedIn